YHRen/YHRen.github.io/_posts/2019-06-10-Guides-on-purchasing-Deep-Learning-server.md

 tag: [hardware] [deep-learning]
 ---

+## Introduction
 Choosing the right GPU server for deep learning is the first problem presented to the research teams among industry and academia.
 This article is to introduce a few tips in picking the right hardware for your team.

 If the purpose of the server is mainly for development, a RTX server would be the most cost effective.